KaterinaWalter/javadocs/docs/unit1/notes101.md

 ---

-What do Android phones, Minecraft, and Netflix have in common?
-They're all coded in Java!
+☕️ What do Android phones, Minecraft, and Netflix have in common?
+They're all coded in `Java`!
 Many of the apps you use in an Android phone or tablet are written in Java.
-If you've used App Inventor before, those apps are translated to Java before they are run on a phone or tablet.
 Netflix uses Java for some of its software too.
 Java is a **programming language** that is used worldwide to create software that we all use.

 #### INTRODUCTORY ACTIVITY